jimiadams/LCA-Viz/README.md

 NOTE: This page will be posted upon publication.

 ## LCA-Viz_fmsb.R
 This file is code for generating the published version of the visualization.
-It relies on the radar plots available in the running the [fmsb](https://cran.r-project.org/web/packages/fmsb/index.html) package.
+It relies on the radar plots available in the [fmsb](https://cran.r-project.org/web/packages/fmsb/index.html) package.

 ## LCA-Viz_plotly.R
 This file is code for generating the version of the visualization presented in the manuscript linked above.
-It relies on the radar plots available in the running the [plotly](https://cran.r-project.org/web/packages/plotly/index.html) package.
+It relies on the radar plots available in the [plotly](https://cran.r-project.org/web/packages/plotly/index.html) package.

 ## data\Lippert_Damaske.csv
 This file includes the LCA results from Table 2 of Lippert & Damaske's [paper](https://academic.oup.com/sf/advance-article/doi/10.1093/sf/soy117/5253226) in *Social Forces*, which provides the substantive example we use in the paper.